Genusbiz/docs/developers/overview/what-is-genus-apps.md

-# What is Genus Apps?
+# What is Genus?

-Genus Apps is a metadata-interpreting low-code application development platform for rapid application development.
+Genus is a metadata-interpreting low-code application development platform for rapid application development.

-You can use Genus Apps to create or change enterprise software applications.
+You can use Genus to create or change enterprise software applications.
 The platform targets medium to large size enterprises, and professional and semi-professional developers.

 You can create various types of apps, either rich on user interface, rich on business logic or rich on services - or a combination of these.